 - Bog Turtle: As the smallest turtle in North America, the carapace of the bog turtle measures no more than about 4 inches.
 Loss or disruptions of their preferred wetland habitats, as well as their low reproductive rate, have made them one of the rarest turtles in the entire country.
 They are currently protected by the federal Endangered Species Act.

-- Shortnose Sturgeon: The shortnose sturgeon is a large bottom-feeding fish that plies the waters off the coast of the US and then returns to freshwater habitats to lay their eggs.
-They are found throughout the Delaware Bay and the surrounding river system, but water pollution, poaching, overfishing, and accidental boat strikes (combined with slow maturity and low birth rates) have all contributed to declining population numbers.
+- Shortnose Sturgeon: The shortnose sturgeon is a large bottom-feeding fish that plies the waters off the coast of the US and then returns to freshwater habitats to lay its eggs.
+They are found throughout Delaware Bay and the surrounding river system, but water pollution, poaching, overfishing, and accidental boat strikes (combined with slow maturity and low birth rates) have all contributed to declining population numbers.
 It is now one of the rarest fishes in the area.

 Pennsylvanian Animals List